 Although it can last a long time, asphalt needs sealing every 3–5 years and more maintenance than concrete if you want to get the most enduring life.
 It suffers in hot temperatures as it can soften and become sticky.
 It will solidify again when the temperature drops, but the cycle of softening and hardening can make the once-smooth surface warp and crack.

-How Much Does an Asphalt Driveway Cost in 2022?
+How Much Does an Asphalt Driveway Cost?

 An asphalt driveway has an average cost of around $4,700–$5,000, with a typical range from $3,000 to $8,000.
 Materials run approximately $3–$5 per square foot, with asphalt costing around $100–$150 per ton.